Ilan12346-maya/particleflow/README.md

 - Migrated rendering from **legacy RenderScript to OpenGL ES 3.1**
 - Moved particle calculations to **GPU compute shaders**
 - Applied several **performance and memory optimizations**
 - from ~ 30fps 1m particle to ~110fps on SD8Gen2
+- add an option for Render scale

 Many thanks to **nfaralli** for creating this beautiful app in the first place 🙌
 Below you can find the original README.